Preface

 5.1.2 Kuwait Foundation for the Advancement of Sciences (KFAS)

-Pursuant to Amiri Decree issued on 12 December 1976 incorporating KFAS, all Kuwaiti public and closed shareholding companies are required to contribute 1% of net profits to KFAS.
-Deduction towards KFAS contribution from the profit should be made after transfer to the statutory reserve and the offset of losses brought forward.
+Pursuant to Amiri Decree issued on 12 December 1976 incorporating KFAS, all Kuwaiti public and closed shareholding companies are required to contribute 1% of net profits to KFAS, which supports scientific progress in Kuwait by providing sponsorships and grants for scientific research projects in Kuwait.
+The KFAS contribution should be deducted from profits after transferring the required amount to the statutory reserve and offsetting any accumulated losses.

 5.1.3 Zakat